istio/istio.io/content/blog/2019/announcing-1.1/index.md

 We are grateful to everyone who has worked hard on Istio over the last few months -- patching 1.0, adding features 1.1, and, lately, doing tons of testing on 1.1.
-Thanks especially to those companies who worked with us installing and upgrading to the early builds and helping us catch problems before the release.
+Thanks especially to those companies and users who worked with us installing and upgrading to the early builds and helping us catch problems before the release.

 So: now’s the time!
 Grab 1.1, check out the updated documentation, install it and...happy meshing!

-We're pleased to announce the availability of Istio 1.0.6.
-Please check out the [release notes](/about/notes/1.0.6/) to learn more and download this update.